State Tax Filing Resources

 SUI*

-Michigan's (MI) taxable SUI wage base is $9,500.00 for all contributing employers again in 2022.
+The Michigan taxable SUI wage base is $9,500.00 for all contributing employers again in 2024.

 The Michigan Unemployment Insurance Agency requires all employers to file the Employers' Quarterly Wage/Tax Report, Form UIA 1028 electronically through their website.
 Paper forms will no longer be accepted by the agency.
 For more Information about these requirements visit the website at the Michigan Department of Labor and Economic Opportunity.

-- Non-Taxpay - All employers are required to file Form UIA 1028 the Employer's Quarterly Wage/Tax Report electronically through the Michigan website.
+• Non-Taxpay - All employers are required to file Form UIA 1028 the Employer's Quarterly Wage/Tax Report electronically through the Michigan website.

-- Michigan requires a social security number for each employee reported on Form UIA 1028.
+• Michigan requires a social security number for each employee reported on Form UIA 1028.

-Note: If this information is missing, the state will assess penalties for each employee. - All Michigan employers must file Form 1028 electronically.
-Use the ID link to register your business.
+Note: If this information is missing, the state will assess penalties for each employee.

 State Withholding

-Agency: Michigan Department of Treasury
+Agency: Michigan (MI) Department of Treasur (DOT)

 Minnesota*